-*[Editor’s notes: Question has been raised concerning the suitability of this frequncy band for detectsense-and-avoid radar in this frequency range for which RR No. 4.10 applies.
-It is noted that a draft new report is under consideration by the WP 5B to analyze the suitability of the existing allocation for detectsense-and-avoid system]

 3 Operational characteristics

 3.1 Aeronautical radionavigation radars

 Radars operating in the ARNS in the frequency band 5 350-5 460 MHz are primarily airborne systems used for flight safety.
 Both weather detection and avoidance radars, which operate continuously during flight, as well as windshear detection radars, which operate automatically whenever the aircraft descends below 2 400 ft (732 m), are in use.
 Both radars have similar characteristics and are principally forward-looking radars which scan a volume around the aircraft’s flight path.
 These systems are automatically scanned over a given azimuth and elevation range, and are typically manually (mechanically) adjustable in elevation by the pilot (who may desire various elevation “cuts” for navigational decision-making).
+Within this frequency range airborne doppler navigation radars are also used for acquiring information such as ground speed and aircraft drift angle with respect to the ground.

+With the emergence of UAS, new detect and avoid radars (Radar 24, Table 2), operating in the 5 350-5 460 MHz frequency band will be developed and employed for the purpose of mitigating collision risk with other aircraft during all phases of flight.
+The minimum operational performance standards for detect and avoid radars specify that, based on interference within a channel, the radar shall be capable of switching automatically between a minimum of three frequency channels within the utilized band.
+This requirement would allow the detect and avoid system to maintain the ability to operate under safety critical conditions while in the presence of other systems operating in the same frequency band.

 3.2 Radiolocation radars